geekyfox/scheming/README.md

 Yes, this simplistic implementation will miserably fail to parse a source file with a string constant that is longer than 10K characters.

-And you know, if you think about it, hard-coded 10K bytes for buffer size is kind of interesting here.
+If you think about it, hard-coded 10K bytes for buffer size is kind of interesting here.
 It's an arbitrary number that on one hand is safely above any practical limit in terms of usefulness.
-I mean, of course you can hard-code entire "Crime and Punishment" as a single string constant just to humiliate a dimwit interpreter author, but within any remotely sane coding style such blob must be offloaded to an external text file.
+I mean, of course you can hard-code entire "Crime and Punishment" as a single string constant just to humiliate a dimwit interpreter author.
+But within any remotely sane coding style such blob must be offloaded to an external text file, and even an order of magnitude less should be good enough for all reasonable intents and purposes.

-On the other hand it's safely below any practical limit in terms of conserving memory.
+On the other hand it's also safely below any practical limit in terms of conserving memory.
+It can easily be an order of magnitude bigger without causing any issues whatsoever.

+At least on a modern general-purpose machine with a couple of gigs of memory.
+If you've got a PDP-7 like one that Ken Thompson used for his early development of Unix then a hundred kilobytes might be your **entire** RAM and then you have to be more thoughtful with your throwaway buffers.

 ``` c